airbrake/airbrake-js/README.md

 }
 ```

-Alternatively you can wrap any code which may throw errors using the client's `wrap` method:
+Alternatively, you can wrap any code which may throw errors using the client's `wrap` method:

 ```js
 var startApp = function() {